 William Minerd was born in 1819 in either Dunbar or Hopwood, Fayette County, PA, the son of Henry and Hester (Sisler) Minerd.

-Little is known about William's life.
-He married Elizabeth Rankin (1826- ? ), whose father (but not mother) was born outside of the United States.
+He is known to have married Elizabeth Rankin (1826- ? ), whose father (but not mother) was born outside of the United States.

 William and Elizabeth initially lived on a farm at Farmington, Fayette County.

 Their family of seven children were James Valentine Minerd, Caroline Halfpenny, Maria Minerd, Hester Wortman, Harriet Louise Lowe, Mary "Belle" Dean and Emma J. Geiger.
 Daughters Belle and Emma were twins.